 Just wanted to give you a quick update on my progress with The Ladies of Rosings Park.
 I’m up to 85,000 words now, which is probably about 85% complete.
 The happy ending is in sight, and I wish I could hole up in a nice hotel somewhere – one with comfy beds and room service, of course – and just write, write, write!
 That’s not in the cards, though, so I’ll have to do the best I can at home with the many interruptions that come along.

 I intentionally interrupted my writing a couple of weeks ago, however, to work on some art to be used for the book’s cover.
 I wanted to give my cover designer plenty of lead time to do what he does best.
 So I stepped away from the computer keyboard and pulled out paint and paintbrushes instead.
-You see the results above – a little 5X8″ acrylic.
+You see the results (minus the superimposed title) above – a little 5X8″ acrylic.